sikaeducation/curriculum/courses/301/standards/build-forms-react/topics/state-react/README.md

 Some notes on state:

 * If something never changes, it's not state.
-You can store static values in variables instead.
+You can still store static values in variables without needing to declare them as state.
 * State in one component may be passed into another component as a prop.
 Whenever the state is updated, it will update the prop as well, causing the component to rerender.